Caliope-SpeechProcessingLab/SpeechTester/README.md

    #### h.
 Set up your locutor array

    This array is located in the file speechTester.sh.
-The name of the variable is "tsujs" and is composed of all locutor identifiers.
-A locutor identifier is a portion of the audio filename that identifies a unique locutor of your experiment.
+The name of the variable is "tsujs" and is composed of all speaker identifiers.
+A speaker identifier is a portion of the audio filename that identifies a unique locutor of your experiment.
 This allows to make an structured cross-validation in the testing stage of the recognition experiment.
 An audio filename must exposed a certain structured.
 For example, you may have several .wav files with the following names: ba_S01.wav, be_S01.wav, be_S02.wav, or bi_S05.wav.
-In this case, the locutor identifiers would be "S01", "S02", and "S05".
-An example of such locutor array for this case would be:
+In this case, the speaker identifiers would be "S01", "S02", and "S05".
+An example of such speaker array for this case would be:

     tsujs=('S01' 'S02' 'S05')